binnyva/DZG-Notes/Litrature/Introduction to Philosophy.md

 ## Physicalism: Identity Theory and Functionalism

-Multiple Realisability: the phsycial state that realizes the psychological state of pain can be very different, depending on the type of organism that we're looking at.
+Multiple Realisability: the physical state that realizes the psychological state of pain can be very different, depending on the type of organism that we're looking at.
 Psychological states, thoughts, feelings, sensations, pains, for example, can be reduced to particular physical states in the body.
-Type identity is saying that particular types of physcological states, say pains, are identitical with particular types of physical states.
+Type identity is saying that particular types of physiological states, say pains, are identical with particular types of physical states.

 If we're saying that psychological states are identical with physical states, then we're going to have to explain whether we mean token identity or type identity.
 Token identity would be something like this.
 We could say that for every psychological state that a human being is in, there is a corresponding physical state for it.